Zero-Shot Transfer Capabilities of the Sundial Foundation Model for Leaf Area Index Forecasting: Introduction

 \section{Introduction}

 Leaf Area Index (LAI) is a critical biophysical variable widely used in agricultural and ecological monitoring, quantifying canopy structure and influencing crop growth.
 Beyond its central role in agronomic decision-making and yield estimation, accurate LAI forecasting is vital for understanding land-surface feedbacks, as vegetation significantly influences regional climate through biogeophysical processes (e.g., albedo and roughness) and biogeochemical cycles~\cite{alessandri2017multi}.
-However, practical forecasting is challenged by the diversity of cropping systems, varying environmental conditions, and the limited availability of labeled data, motivating a need for robust and transferable models capable of generalizing across locations and years.
-Furthermore, traditional supervised models trained on heterogeneous datasets tend to learn "global average" patterns, often struggling to capture site-specific phenological anomalies without extensive local fine-tuning.
+However, practical forecasting is challenged by diverse cropping systems, varying environmental conditions, and limited labeled data.
+This motivates models that can generalize across locations and years.
+Furthermore, supervised models trained on heterogeneous datasets tend to learn "global average" patterns and may miss site-specific phenological anomalies without extensive local fine-tuning.

 Recent advances in time series foundation models, such as Sundial~\cite{liu2025sundial}, offer a promising avenue for improving LAI forecasting.
 Unlike task-specific models, these large, pretrained networks leverage in-context learning, treating historical time series as "prompts" to deduce underlying dynamics.
 This paradigm has the potential to adapt to new tasks and domains more efficiently than traditional supervised approaches.